MakeSchool-Tutorials/Makestagram-Swift-V3/Q16-Creating-Custom-Post-Cells/content.md

 Next open `Home.storyboard` and do the following:

 > [action]
+>
 1. Set the class of the cell to `PostImageCell` in the Identity Inspector
-2. Open the Size Inspector and change the default height of the prototype cell to be 375
+1. Open the Size Inspector and change the default height of the prototype cell to be 375
-3. Drag an `UIImageView` from the object library onto your `PostImageCell`
+1. Drag an `UIImageView` from the object library onto your `PostImageCell`
+1. Constraint the `UIImageView` to each side of the cell
-4. Create an `IBOutlet` for your `postImageView` in your `PostImageCell.swift` class
+1. Create an `IBOutlet` for your `postImageView` in your `PostImageCell.swift` class
 ![Post Image Cell](assets/post_image_cell.png)

 Additionally we need to change the `Content Mode` of the image view.
 Currently it is set to the default value which is `Scale To Fill`.
 That will distort the image to fit into the size of the image view.
 Distorted images look ugly!
 It's much better to crop them.
 To do that we change the `Content Mode` to `Aspect Fit`.